 The purpose of curricular practical training (CPT) is to gain insight to the student’s academic program; therefore, it must be considered as “an integral part of an established curriculum.”

 The ECE Department will allow up to six (6) hours of CPT (“internships”) in the following situations:

 - A general petition is submitted before the start of the semester in which the student intends to participate in an internship.
 The petition must include a formal job offer on the hiring company’s stationary, a description of the work to be performed, a beginning and ending date, and the salary offered.

 - The work must be related to the practice of electrical and/or computer engineering.

 - Upon approval of the general petition, the participating student enrolls in ECE 6392 or ECE 7392 .

-- Students enrolled in internship courses will meet monthly at UH to present oral progress reports and to discuss issues related to their internship experience at the discretion of the Graduate Program Director.
+- Students enrolled in internship courses will meet monthly at UH to present oral progress reports and to discuss issues related to their internship experience.

 - A final report, describing the work performed, must be submitted within two weeks of the conclusion of each semester’s enrollment in ECE 6392 or ECE 7392.

 - Only half-time employment is allowed during Fall and Spring semesters.
 Full-time employment is allowed during the Summer semester.